 Finally, we show that the low-temperature phase boundary between the exciton insulator and superfluid follows a simple scaling argument.
-Fig.~\ref{fig4}f plots a region of the low temperature phase diagram summarizing the various phases we access by tuning \dlb and $|\Delta\nu|$.
+Fig.~\ref{fig4}f plots a region of the base temperature phase diagram, summarizing the various phases we access by tuning \dlb and $\Delta\nu$.
 We plot $\Delta\nu$ along the bottom axis, and identify the associated value of $\ell_{e}/\ell_{B}$ along the top axis.
-The superfluid-to-insulator transition around $\ell_{e}/\ell_{B}\sim2$ throughout the experimentally accessible range of \dlb.
+The superfluid-to-insulator transition occurs around $\ell_{e}/\ell_{B}\sim2$ throughout the experimentally accessible range of \dlb.
 In quantum Hall bilayers, $\ell_{B}$ defines the Bohr radius for magneto-excitons.
-This indicates that the relative stability between the exciton superfluid and insulator is defined by the relation between the exciton-exciton spacing exceeds the intralayer Coulomb interaction length scale, defined by $\ell_{B}$ (Fig. 4b,c).
-If we consider $\ell_{B}$) (Fig. 4g-h), with the insulator phase stabilized when the exciton spacing exceeds the Bohr radius, and the repulsive interaction transitions from being dominated by intralayer Coulomb to, dipole-dipole interaction.
-We note that this resembles a similar scaling argument that identified the Wigner crystal forms in the QHE regime of a single quantum wall ~\cite{Andrei1988Wigner,Jiang1990Wigner,Ma2020Wigner,Gervais2004Wigner,Goldman1990Wigner,tsui_wignercrystal_stm_2024}, which forms in the dilute limit where the electron-electron spacing exceeds the magnetic length ~\cite{Goerbig2003scaling,Shi2020}.
+This indicates that the relative stability between the exciton superfluid and insulator is defined by the relation between the exciton-exciton spacing ($\ell_{e}$) and the exciton size ($\ell_{B}$) (Fig. 4g-h), with the insulator phase stabilized when the exciton spacing exceeds the Bohr radius.
+The scaling argument here bears a striking resemblance of the Wigner crystal in the QHE regime of a single quantum wall ~\cite{Andrei1988Wigner,Jiang1990Wigner,Ma2020Wigner,Gervais2004Wigner,Goldman1990Wigner,tsui_wignercrystal_stm_2024}, which forms in the dilute limit where the electron-electron spacing exceeds two times the magnetic length ~\cite{Goerbig2003scaling,Shi2020}.
 This provides another support for a crystalline order underlying the exciton insulator.

-To conclude, we report observation of an exciton superfluid-to-insulator transition in quantum Hall bilayers.
-The insulator is stabilized at low temperature by tuning layer imbalance to reach the low exciton density regime.
-An unexpected reentrant superfluid behaviour is observed upon heating the solid, establishing an intriguing relationship between the solid phase and dissipationless exciton flow.
-While the nature of the solid phase and the associated melting transition are not fully understood, the unprecedented tunability available in quantum Hall bilayers offers wide-ranging opportunities to address this question in future experiments.
-Finally, our measurements unambiguously confirm the theoretical prediction that a bilayer condensate can transition to an insulating phase in the dilute limit ~\cite{Joglekar2006excitonsolid,Yang2001excitonsolid}.
-We anticipate this result will guide efforts to access similar states in zero-field bilayer heterostructures ~\cite{Wang2019excitonB0,Ma2021excitonB0,Fogler2014exciton,Conti2023supersolid}.